bioperl/bioperl.github.io/howtos/Feature-Annotation.md

       annotation value: Value: 31-OCT-2000
 ```

-If you only wanted a specific annotation, like COMMENT, you can use the tagname as an argument:
+If you only wanted a specific annotation, like `COMMENT`, you can use the *tag name* as an argument:

 ```perl
 my @annotations = $anno_collection->get_Annotations('comment');
 ```

 And if you'd simply like all of the Annotations, regardless of key, you can do this:

 ```perl
 my @annotations = $anno_collection->get_Annotations();
 ```

 The following is a table of some of the common Annotations, their keys in